 The Unit Benchmark is coded as CCVE-S4.U1.B1; meaning Citizenship and Christian Values Education-Strand 4.
 Unit 1.
-Benchmark 1 etc.
+Benchmark 1

-After learning through this units the students can and will be able to;
+After learning through this units students should be able to:

-Code Unit 1: Good Governance CCVE-S4.U1.B1 Develop an understanding of concepts of laws and rules CCVE-S4.U1.B2 Develop and understanding of the consequences of breaking or violating laws and rules and the measures that are administered to minimize and reduce.
+Code Unit 1: Good Governance CCVE-S4.U1.B1 Develop an understanding of concepts of laws and rules.
+CCVE-S4.U1.B2 Develop and understanding of the consequences of breaking or violating laws and rules and the measures that are administered to minimize and reduce.
 CCVE-S4.U1.B3 Develop an understanding of concept of power, government, and decision making processes.
 CCVE-S4.U1.B4 Demonstrate an understanding of freedom and corporative decision making.
 Code Unit 2: Leadership CCVE-S4.U2.B1 Develop an understanding of Leadership and leadership qualities.
-CCVE-S4.U2.B1 Develop an understanding of the consequences of bad leadership qualities.
-CCVE-S4.U2.B1 Develop an understanding of leadership structures in different contexts.
-CCVE-S4.U2.B1 Demonstrate good leadership roles that fight corruption and promote transparence and accountability in different contexts.
+CCVE-S4.U2.B2 Develop an understanding of the consequences of bad leadership qualities.
+CCVE-S4.U2.B3 Develop an understanding of leadership structures in different contexts.
+CCVE-S4.U2.B4 Demonstrate good leadership roles that fight corruption and promote transparency and accountability in different contexts.

-Grades 1-3 Benchmarks for Governance and Leadership
+Preparatory Benchmarks for Governance and Leadership

-The Grade Benchmark is coded as G1.S4.B1; meaning Citizenship and Christian Values Education-Grade 1.
-Strand 4.
-Benchmark 1 etc.
+The Grade Benchmark is coded as CCVE-P.S4.B1; meaning Citizenship and Christian Values Education-Strand 4.
+Grade 1.
+Benchmark 1